cruelandunusual/PowerShell_Get-Size/README.md

 ![get-size_output_screenshot](<screenshots/get-size_output_screenshot.jpg>)

-Folder highlighting is preserved as per the user's terminal settings, however the item `Type` is shown in the leftmost column in case the user's settings don't differentiate files and folders.
-This is particularly useful because the results are sorted by either Name or Size, so folders and files may be adjacent in the results, e.g.:
+Folder highlighting is preserved as per the user's terminal colour settings, however the item `Type` is shown in the leftmost column in case the user's colour settings don't differentiate files and folders.
+This is particularly useful because the results are sorted by either Name or Size, so folders and files may be adjacent in the results list, e.g.:

 ![get-size_leftmost_column_screenshot](<screenshots/get-size_leftmost_column.jpg>)